trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/installation.md

 $ curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.34.0/install.sh | bash
 ```

-In order to load the new environment you have to close your console and open a new one.
+In order to load the new environment, you have to close your console and open a new one.

 #### Install node.js with nvm